gallenc/opennms-integrations-play/kafka-experiments/chubb-mib/2022-07/CHUBB/snmpsim/README.md

 ## to create a new simulation file from the mibs

 launch the docker image using docker compose and then open a shell

 ```
 docker-compose up -d

 docker-compose exec snmpsim bash
 ```

-once in the image first use the pysnmp library to compole the mib files to the pysnmp .py format (CHUBB-ROOT.py  CHUBB-TVBS-CAMERA-MIB.py).
+once in the image first use the pysnmp library to compose the mib files to the pysnmp.py format (CHUBB-ROOT.py  CHUBB-TVBS-CAMERA-MIB.py).
-These are needed for the next step in genrerating he simulator
+These are needed for the next step in generating the simulator

 ```
 mibdump.py --debug=all --destination-directory=/usr/local/snmpsim/pysnmp_mibs/      /usr/local/snmpsim/mibs/CHUBB-TVBS-CAMERA.mib

-ls ls /usr/local/snmpsim/pysnmp_mibs/
+ls /usr/local/snmpsim/pysnmp_mibs/
 CHUBB-ROOT.py  CHUBB-TVBS-CAMERA-MIB.py
 ```
 Now create the simulation data using snmpsim